ErikSandholt/File-Reflection/Shared_Reflection_Data/README.md

 Contains the code for Reflection Data and the system that manages them.

 ## Reflection Data Types
+**BitMask** _Decal_:

-**BitMask** _Decal_: Uses a contains a UInt were each digit represents a enum.
+Uses a contains a UInt were each digit represents a enum.
 The enum represents keywords such as public, static, const, pointer, reference.

+**R_Type** _type_:

-**R_Type** type:    Is an enum that represents the type this reflection is.
+Is an enum that represents the type this reflection is.
 It can be a base type, class, function or variable.

+**ReflectionBase*** _data_:

-**ReflectionBase*** data:    Points to additional data such as another ReflectionBase.
+Points to additional data such as another ReflectionBase.

 ### ReflectionBase